Maidstone: Twinning

 A Twinning Association Committee meets every month.
 It organises annual trips to the Jeanne Hachette Festival in Beauvais.
 An annual sporting weekend is also held, with Maidstone and Beauvais taking it in turns to host the event.

 Radio

-The BBC Local Radio station which broadcast to the town is BBC Radio Kent, on 96.7 FM.
+The BBC Local Radio station which broadcasts to the town is BBC Radio Kent, on 96.7 FM.

 There are several radio stations based in the town, or which broadcast to it.
 KMFM Maidstone, formerly CTR 105.6, is the local commercial station.
 It used to broadcast from studios on Mill Street, however now broadcasts from the studios of sister station KMFM Medway in Strood.

 Hospital Radio Maidstone, which broadcasts from Maidstone Hospital, started broadcasting in 1963.

 Invicta FM, now Heart South, used to broadcast from Canterbury but had a second studio in Earl Street.

 Television

 Local news and television programmes are provided by BBC South East and ITV Meridian.
 Television signals are received from the Bluebell Hill TV transmitter on the crest of the North Downs which is situated north of the town.

 The Maidstone Studios, formerly called TVS Television Centre, is the UK's largest independent television studio complex.
 It is based at Vinters Park on New Cut Road.
 The studio complex first opened in late 1982, providing broadcasting and production output for Television South (TVS).
 The site was also used as a regional office and a news gathering hub, broadcasting the South East daily edition of Coast to Coast.
 TVS continued to use Maidstone until the end of their franchise, which they lost in 1991.

 The studio complex is now home to two studios.
 Studio One, with 12,000 sqft space, is the flagship studio and has seen many national TV programmes such as Supermarket Sweep, Take Me Out and Catchphrase.